CyberStrike/leaflet-parties/README.md

 # run your application as usual
 terminal-a$ meteor

-# install the nightwatch script
+# install the nightwatch script (you should only need to do this once)
 terminal-b$ cp .meteor/local/build/programs/server/assets/packages/clinical_nightwatch/launch_nightwatch_from_app_root.sh run_nightwatch.sh
 terminal-b$ sudo chmod +x run_nightwatch.sh